hujhax/austin-improv-wiki/Clay Towery.md

 ## History
 Clay was a company member of [[Gnap!
 Theater Projects]].

-He passed away the morning of February 13, 2014.
+He passed away the morning of 2/13/14.

 ## Troupes
 * [[Dandy]]